 The following are some of the services I provide.
 My hourly rate is $225 per hour.
 Flat fees for many services are available.

 I provide an initial consultation regarding a possible patent application for $65 for the first hour and $225 for any time over an hour.
 Payment is due at the time of the consultation.
 Consultations are done at my home office.
 I will travel to your site for an additional travel fee.
 Before I schedule an initial consultation I will ask about the general nature of your invention to verify that I do not already represent another client with an adverse interest -- a conflict of interest.
 Please do not provide any confidential information before I perform this conflict check.
 During an initial consultation, I focus on answering your questions, but I also need to ask questions to help me determine what deadlines might exist for the filing of your patent application and to spot other legal issues.

 I can advise you regarding a variety of issues related to patents and patent protection for your invention.
 I do not typically get involved in conducting litigation or sending demand letters, but I can advise on a variety of issues related to infringement.

-The attorney fees I charge for a U.S. non-provisional patent application can vary from about $4,000 to $8,000 or more.
+The attorney fees I charge for a U.S. non-provisional patent application can vary from about $3,000 to $5,000 or more.
 The actual fee is negotiable and depends on the complexity of the invention, the number of different implementations (i.e., "embodiments") that I will describe in the application, and other factors.
-For example, an application regarding a very simple mechanical invention with a single embodiment may be possible for around $4,000 in attorney fees.
-My attorney fees do not include costs, such as USPTO filing fees, fees of patent illustrators, search fees, postage, and other out-of-pocket costs.
+For example, an application regarding a very simple mechanical invention with a single embodiment may be possible for around $3,000 in attorney fees.
+For a more complex mechanical invention, my attorney fees may be a flat fee of $5,000 or perhaps higher.
+My attorney fees do not include costs, such as USPTO filing fees, fees of patent illustrators, patentability search fees, postage, and other out-of-pocket costs.